gammaswap/v1-periphery/README.md

 ## Description
 This is the repository for the periphery smart contracts of the GammaSwap V1 protocol.

-This repository contains concrete implementations of periphery contracts to interact with deployed GammaPools
+This repository contains concrete implementations of periphery contracts to interact with deployed GammaPools.

+Contracts in this repository do not contain core GammaSwap logic.
+Instead, they enhance the functionality of existing core logic by implementing safety checks when calling certain GammaPool functions and increase composability by extending the ERC721 implementation towards GammaPool loans.

+Users are encouraged to interact with the GammaPools via the contracts in this repository to ensure a safe user experience.

 ## Steps to Run GammaSwap Tests Locally